axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 The string-valued `locale` defines region-specific date rendering preferences such as separators etc. (default: `de-CH`).

+_Note: Week start is hardwired to Monday, only its translation is influenced by `locale`._

 ### year

 The number-valued `year` defines the start year of the datepicker (default: current year).